SAT Writing Prompts

 7 SAT Essay Topics Explained!

-SAT writing prompts are essay topics that are part of the SAT test.
+Prompts of SAT Writing are essay topics that are part of the SAT test.
 The time allotted to writing essays is 25 minutes.
 A prompt is a brief introduction or an excerpt on the topic or issue, followed by an assignment.
 Based on the assignment, you need to write your opinion and thoughts about the issue.
-This article includes sample SAT writing prompts and guidance on how to tackle them.
+This article includes sample essay prompts of SAT and guidance on how to tackle them.

 "Discipline" is a negative word for many people because it is associated with rigorous training, strict rules, and strong self-control.
 But we fail to realize that freedom comes only through discipline.
 Discipline compels us to sacrifice immediate rewards and pleasures, but it also gives our lives structure and prevents us from making costly mistakes.
 It keeps us from being subject to our impulses and weaknesses and thus frees us to achieve our true goals.